dnhkng/GlaDOS/README.md

 ## Installation Instruction
 If you want to install the TTS Engine on your machine, please follow the steps below.
+MacOS instructions are further down.
 This has only been tested on Linux, but I think it will work on Windows with small tweaks.
 If you are on windows, I would recommend WSL with an Ubuntu image.
 Proper Windows and Mac support is in development.

 1. Install the [`espeak`](https://github.com/espeak-ng/espeak-ng) synthesizer